Origin of NGAP

 Looking ahead, the following are planned:

-By the end of 2011, the Next Generation of Aviation Professionals Taskforce will complete the development of competencies for most of the Annex 1 (Personnel Licensing) functions including: airline transport pilots (ATPLs), air traffic controllers, and maintenance.
+By the end of 2014, the Next Generation of Aviation Professionals Taskforce will complete the development of competencies for Air Traffic Controllers and Air Traffic Safety Electronics Personnel.

 Along with all aviation training stakeholders, ICAO is committed to creating an environment that will allow the next generation to lead in the development of aviation’s future.
 This includes maintaining active lines of communication with the students as the Next Generation of Aviation professionals.